tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod3.rst.txt

 Going Forward
 -------------
-In the next unit, we explore an alternate interpretation of automatic differentiation in terms of dual numbers and consider questions of implementation in software.
+In the next module, we explore an alternate interpretation of automatic differentiation in terms of dual numbers and consider questions of implementation in software.

 Other extensions for further reading include automatic differentiation for higher order derivatives, including computing